The province of Ontario has nine public holidays that most employees are entitled to:

 Civic Day/Simcoe Day- (first Monday in August) is not a Public Holiday under Employment Standards legislation or under the Business Retail Holidays Act; but Canada Post, libraries, government ministries and some businesses do close on that day.

-If you have previously honoured Simcoe day as a public holiday, and are looking to stop, please get in touch with a Business Counsellor who can walk you through the necessary steps at 1-888-234-2232.
+If you have previously honoured Simcoe day as a public holiday, and are looking to stop, please get in touch with a Business Advisor who can walk you through the necessary steps at 1-888-234-2232.